Arwa988/Adidas-sales-data-analysis-project-Excel-/README.md

 - Instore sales method is the highest sales.
 ## Recommendation:
 - provide large number of products in July and august as they are the highest sales months
 - Increase the marketing campains in Midwest and the countries that have the lowest number of sales
+- Introduce promotional offers or loyalty programs in low-sales cities to boost engagement.
+- Expand online sales channels in regions with low in-store traffic.
+- Use customer feedback to tailor marketing strategies by region and city preferences.